SaerTrial/Ext-fuzzware-experiment/README.md

 # Ext-fuzzware Experiments

-These experiments are designed to demonstrate the capability of extended Fuzzware.
+These experiments are designed to evaluate the capability of extended Fuzzware against PIC32MZ/X firmware samples.

 # Directory Layout
 The layout of this directory maps subdirectories to the respective experiments within the publication.